craigbilner/react-component-tester/README.md

 ## config

-all methods are spied on by default, if for some reason you would like to remove them you can pass it in the config on create
+all methods are spied on by default, if for some reason you would like to remove them you can pass a config on create

     ReactTester.create({
         spyOnDefault: false,